 H. Change of placement:

-(1) When a child’s placement is changed, including a return to the child’s home, PSD shall provide written notice to the child’s guardian ad litem or attorney, all parties, the child’s CASA, the child’s foster parents and the court.
-This notice is required ten days prior to the placement change, unless an emergency situation requires moving the child prior to the notice.
-When prior notice is not possible, written notice must be provided to the GAL or attorney, all parties, the CASA, the foster parents, and the court within three days after the placement change has occurred.
+(1) When a child’s placement is changed, including a return to the child’s home, PSD shall provide written notice to the child’s guardian ad litem or attorney, all parties, the child’s CASA, the child’s resource parents and the court.
+This notice is required 10 days prior to the placement change, unless an emergency situation requires moving the child prior to the notice.
+When prior notice is not possible, written notice must be provided to the GAL or attorney, all parties, the CASA, the resource parents, and the court within three days after the placement change has occurred.

 (2) Written notice is not required for removal of a child from respite.
 In respite situations, PSD shall provide verbal notification of the removal to the child’s guardian ad litem or attorney.

-(3) When a child, through his or her GAL or attorney, files a motion and requests a court hearing to contest the placement change, PSD shall not changes the child’s placement pending the results of the court hearing, unless an emergency requires changing the child’s placement prior to the hearing.
+(3) When a child, through their GAL or attorney, files a motion and requests a court hearing to contest the placement change, PSD shall not change the child’s placement pending the results of the court hearing, unless an emergency requires changing the child’s placement prior to the hearing.